JackEverson/completed-projects/03-01-2023 Redox keyboard/README.md

 While I refer to this project as finished I intend to continue developing it.
 The things I am looking to implement in the future are:

--A new layer that gives access to better motions -Setting up some macros that can automate repetive tasks -~~buying new keycaps (filiment 3d printed keycaps have turned out to be quite scratchy)~~
+-A new layer that gives access to better motions <br />
+-Setting up some macros that can automate repetive tasks <br />
+-~~buying new keycaps (filiment 3d printed keycaps have turned out to be quite scratchy)~~ <br />

 ![20230114_123416](https://user-images.githubusercontent.com/111256162/212447383-ab533fd3-095f-4bb4-a475-d8b823ab701c.jpg)